-Core CIPFA Governance Principle Overall Assessment What's working well Where we can improve A. Behaving with integrity, demonstrating strong commitment to 101 Our constitution and operating framework were updated recently and implemented in May 2023.
-Our fraud policies are being updated at present, we had hoped to complete this piece of work in 2022-2023. ethical values, and respecting 48 II.
+Core CIPFA Governance Principle Overall Assessment What's working well Where we can improve A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law 38; Our constitution and operating framework were updated recently and implemented in May 2023.
 Re-launched our staff equality group and refreshed our Diversity, Equity and Inclusion Framework.
-II.
-Through our constitution work, we identified that our councillors' code of conduct should be reviewed to ensure it still reflects best practice. the rule of law III.
 We've recruited a new Head of Legal Services / Monitoring Officer.
-III.
+Our fraud policies are being updated at present, we had hoped to complete this piece of work in 2022-2023.
+Through our constitution work, we identified that our councillors' code of conduct should be reviewed to ensure it still reflects best practice.
 We would like to promote 'The Seven Principles of Public Life' more widely within the organisation to reinforce our ethical values.
-IV.
 Our People Framework requires finalising.
-V. We are undertaking an audit on Complaints, to ensure our processes are working effectively.
-VI.
+We are undertaking an audit on Complaints, to ensure our processes are working effectively.
 We are making minor updates to our Whistleblowing Policy.
-VII.
 We are updating our Health and Safety policies and continuing with inspections to identify any gaps in practices.
-B. Ensuring openness and 101 We've reviewed our transparency page on our website and will be making some improvements over the next year.
-I. We have a new customer engagement project underway (see Annual Plan 2023-2024). comprehensive stakeholder ler II.
-New format corporate performance reports have been taken to Audit & Scrutiny Committee. engagement III.
+B. Ensuring openness and comprehensive stakeholder engagement 18 ; I. We've reviewed our transparency page on our website and will be making some improvements over the next year.
+II.
+New format corporate performance reports have been taken to Audit & Scrutiny Committee.
+III.
 We have filled all vacancies in our Communications team.
 IV.
-New consultation platforms were trialled as part of our masterplan and local plan consultations.
-C. Defining outcomes in terms of sustainable economic, social, and environmental benefits I. Our climate change strategy has been reviewed and updated.
-II.
+New consultation platforms were trialled as part of our masterplan and local plan I. We have a new customer engagement project underway (see Annual Plan 2023- 2024).

+Page | 91 Epsom and Ewell Borough Council - Statement of Accounts 2022/23 consultations.
+C. Defining outcomes in terms of sustainable economic, social, and environmental benefits ;8 ; Our climate change strategy has been reviewed and updated.
 The Annual Plan 2023-2024 has been agreed, and benefits are linked to our Four Year Plan.
-III.
 Although still in its consultation phase, the local plan considers sustainable economic, social and environmental benefits.
 I. A new medium term corporate plan will be required for 2024 onwards.
-D. Determining the interventions necessary to optimise the achievement of the intended outcomes 18: The Medium Term Financial Strategy was reviewed in year as part of the budget setting process.
+D. Determining the interventions necessary to optimise the achievement of the intended outcomes The Medium Term Financial Strategy was reviewed in year as part of the budget setting process.
 An Arts, Heritage & Culture Strategy is being prepared.
 A new corporate project (oversight) board, and a project management community of practice group, have both been established.
 New corporate performance and risk management frameworks have been developed and established in year.
 Democratic Services have begun trialling the use of a committee action tracker using our ModGov software.
-Our community development plan requires review, given delays to actions due to the additional workload created by government refugee support schemes.
-E. Developing the entity's capacity, including the capability of its leadership and the individuals within it 18; I. A permanent Chief Executive has been recruited.
-II.
+I. Our community development plan requires review, given delays to actions due to the additional workload created by government refugee support schemes.
+E. Developing the entity's capacity, including the capability of its leadership and the individuals within it id r A permanent Chief Executive has been recruited.
 Building Control has moved into a new partnership arrangement with Elmbridge Borough Council.
-III.
 There is an induction programme for new councillors following the May 2023 elections.
-I. Recruitment to HR roles is taking longer than anticipated.
-II.
+Recruitment to HR roles is taking longer than anticipated.
 IT Strategy due to Strategy & Resources Committee in September 2023.
-III.
 New permanent Directors require appointing.